daattali/beautiful-jekyll/_posts/2023-04-29-building-data-pipelines-with-docker.md

 ![docker-2](/assets/data/2023-04-29-docker-pipeline-2.png){: .mx-auto.d-block :}

 ### The App Side
 I want to put the `ingest_data.py` script into the `app` folder.
-Let's upgrade it to read the necessary connection arguments and other configuration parameters from environment variables<sup>3</sup>:
+Let's upgrade it to read the necessary connection arguments and other configuration parameters from a configuration file<sup>5</sup>:

 ```python
 import os